ura718/show-my-ip/README.md

-# Show my ip and organization
+# Show your assigned ip and organization

 Setup ~/.bashrc alias as
   ```